c3lang/c3docs-old/docs/modules.md

 ## Overriding symbol visibility rules

-By using `private` after `import`, it's possible to access another module´s private symbols.
+By using `import private`, it's possible to access another module´s private symbols.
 Many other module systems have hierarchal visibility rules, but the `import private` feature allows visibility to be manipulated in a more ad-hoc manner without imposing hard rules.